inamoto85/BOPlanner/README.md

 ## Getting Started
 ### Define plan quality metrics (PQM)
  Clinical goals are saved in a CSV file as PQM with Structure, Type, Volume, Doselimit, LimitType, Priority, etc. The types of PQM include, min/max dose, mean dose, dose-volume parameters, and dose spillage (R<sub>50%</sub>, R<sub>90%</sub>).
 PQM grouped the clinical goals into several tiers indexed by Priority where lower tiers, such as 1, have greater importance.
+The format of PQM can refer to [PQM](/config/PQM/Rectum/PQM.csv).

 ### Set up search space and constraints
 - Search space: planning parameters and adjustment ranges are stored in a CSV file.
 The adjustable planning parameters included both dose objectives and their corresponding weights, using closed intervals to indicate the range of adjustment.
 And fixed plan parameters were defined by fixed floats.
+The format of search space can refer to [search space](/config/prescriptions/Rectum/34D.csv).

 - Constraints: in order for the planning parameters to be valid and meaningful, constraints need to be added, which only exist for DoseLimit.
-The format of constraints can refer to [Objective constraints](/config/prescriptions/Rectum/rectum_constraint.txt).
+The format of constraints can refer to [objective constraints](/config/prescriptions/Rectum/rectum_constraint.txt).

 ### Run BOPlanner
  [tutorial_for_BOPlanner.ipynb](tutorial_for_BOPlanner.ipynb) shows how to use BOPlanner and results of BOPlanner.